 For Tenbury’s Mistletoe Association the Town’s links to fruit trees is important as, without doubt the abundant of such led to Tenbury’s close association with Mistletoe.
 Even today a lot of the old orchards are festooned with the Mistletoe plant, and it is this that provides the product that is sold at the Holly and Mistletoe sales in the run up to Christmas each year.

 Since the Town’s long standing association with Mistletoe was recognised by Parliament in 2004, when it was decreed that the 1st of December should be known as National Mistletoe Day, the Town has been developing its identity as the UK’s Mistletoe Capital.
-This is unique and provides the Town with a branding that stand out amongst the rest.
+This is unique and provides the Town with a branding that stands out amongst the rest.

 The Town looks to celebrate this unique association with this hemi-parasitic plant and the declaration National Mistletoe Day by holding an annual arts festival on the closest Saturday to the 1st of December each year.
 The use of the arts is to portray the varied and vivid history the Mistletoe has within myths and legends.

 Tenbury has been an important crossing place of the River Teme since the Iron Age.
 There are in fact urban legends that suggest that King Caractacus is buried under the Castle Tump.
 Even though it is known that Caractacus made his last stand against the Roman Empire somewhere in the nearby Welsh Marches there is little evidence to substantiate the claim.
 In fact there is nothing to suggest that Caractacus having been captured by the Romans paraded through the streets of that city as part of a triumphal precession, that he ever left Rome.
 Nevertheless it makes for a romantic story and adds character to the Town, which thrives on myths and legends!